Leyte Itinerary and Travel Guide: Best Places to visit in Leyte, Philippines

 Blend in with the locals while island hopping to this group of islands found in Inopacan and Hindang.
 The group of islands is Apid, Digyo, Mahaba, and Himokilan.
-The pristine beaches and coral reefs of these islands are thriving but safety rules are implemented due to some environmental conditions in the area.
+These islands’ pristine beaches and coral reefs are thriving, but safety rules are implemented due to some environmental conditions in the area.

 Visit Kalanggaman Island

-You sort of get the exclusivity when you visit Kalanggaman Island because only 500 tourists are allowed each visit.
+You sort of get exclusivity when you visit Kalanggaman Island because only 500 tourists are allowed each visit.
 They follow these rules to maintain the beauty of the island.
-The island has fine sands and although not exactly as fine as Boracay, it’s close and it’s a new paradise.
+The island has fine sands, and although not exactly as fine as Boracay, it’s close, and it’s a new paradise.

-There are some activities that can be done when you visit the island, like snorkeling, hiking, and biking but nothing beats just chilling by the beach.
+Some activities can be done when you visit the island, like snorkeling, hiking, and biking, but nothing beats just chilling by the beach.

 Discover Mt.
 Pangasugan Ecopark

-Alternatively called ‘the last frontier in Eastern of Visayas’; Mt.
-Pangasugan features a steep terrain and is a virgin rainforest mountain in Leyte.
+Alternatively called ‘the last frontier in Eastern of Visayas,’ Mt.
+Pangasugan features steep terrain, a virgin rainforest mountain in Leyte.
 It has heavy vegetation where different plant and animal species thrive.
-It’s about 1,150 meters tall and where spring water going to Baybay City and nearby towns come from.
+It’s about 1,150 meters tall and where spring water is going to Baybay City and nearby towns.

 You can see the beautiful shape of the mountain and several of its waterfalls during the wet season from Visayas State University.
-The same school protects the wildlife of the area like the Philippine Tarsier, Philippine Flying Fox, and Fischer’s Pygmy Fruit Bat.
+The same school protects wildlife like the Philippine Tarsier, Philippine Flying Fox, and Fischer’s Pygmy Fruit Bat.

 Swim in Tongonan Hot Springs

 The hot water of Tongonan Springs can relax your muscles, soothe your senses and improve your mood.
-This valley of geothermal power source suppliers the whole region of Leyte with energy and it’s actually the first geothermal plant in the Philippines.
+This valley of geothermal power sources suppliers the whole region of Leyte with energy, and it’s actually the first geothermal plant in the Philippines.
 The hot spring can be found in Ormoc, Leyte.

 Visit Sto.
 Niño Church

 Sto.
 Niño Church is located in Tacloban, Leyte.
-It’s a shrine as well as a heritage museum containing lots of artifacts and of course, the miraculous image of Sto.
+It’s a shrine and a heritage museum containing lots of artifacts and, of course, the miraculous image of Sto.
 Niño.
-The church features an airy and bright appearance compared to other churches that are adorned heavily with countless ornaments and statues.
+The church features an airy and bright appearance compared to other churches adorned heavily with countless ornaments and statues.

 Go to Stations of the Cross (Calvary Hill)

-This isn’t for the weak hearted because you need to climb to the top to reach the other stations but people who go here knows that it’s part of the sacrifice.
+This isn’t for the weak-hearted because you need to climb to the top to reach the other stations, but people who go here know that it’s part of the sacrifice.

 Take Pictures of San Juanico Bridge

-San Juanico Bridge is the longest bridge in the Philippines that connect Leyte to Samar.
-They say it’s a birthday gift of the late President Ferdinand Marcos’ to his wife former First Lady Imelda Romualdez Marcos.
+San Juanico Bridge is the longest bridge in the Philippines that connects Leyte to Samar.
+They say it’s the late dictator Ferdinand Marcos’ birthday gift to his wife, former First Lady Imelda Romualdez Marcos.